Revised voting rights bill rolled out in U.S. Senate, with Manchin on board - NewsBreak

 The rash of restrictive voting laws passed by Republicans is in response to the 2020 presidential election, in which former President Donald Trump has repeated the lie that the election was stolen from him.
 His backers stormed the U.S. Capitol on Jan.
 6.

-The post Revised voting rights bill rolled out in U.S. Senate, with Manchin on board appeared first on Georgia Recorder .
+The post Revised voting rights bill rolled out in U.S. Senate, with Manchin on board appeared first on Idaho Capital Sun .

 Comments / 0